Facebook not working on iPhone today? – 7 Fixes

 Issue: Facebook not loading at all

-Using the official Facebook app
+Switching from Safari to the official Facebook app

 Check your internet connection

-Refreshing the app
+Refresh the app

 Sometimes the native Facebook client on iOS gets stuck and just needs a quick nudge to get back going.
 Simply swipe down on your news feed to make it refresh.
 This manual refresh often fixes intermittent issues.

-Quitting and restarting the Facebook app
+Quit and restart the Facebook app

-Another easy and unproblematic method to fix intermittent Facebook issues is to bring up the Multitasking View on your iPhone by double-tapping the Home Button (until iPhone 8) or swiping to the middle of screen and keeping your finger pressed (iPhone X and newer).
+Another easy method to fix intermittent Facebook issues is to bring up the Multitasking View on your iPhone by double-tapping the Home Button (until iPhone 8) or swiping to the middle of screen and keeping your finger pressed (iPhone X and newer).
 Then, swipe up on the preview of your Facebook app to fully close the app.

-Rebooting your iPhone
+Reboot your iPhone

 If restarting the app doesn’t work, the next step would be to restart your whole iPhone, or to be more precise, the operating system (iOS) of your mobile device.
-Press and hold both the Sleep/ Wake Button and the Home Button until you see the Apple logo.
+On older models press and hold both the Sleep/ Wake Button and the Home Button until you see the Apple logo.
 On the iPhone X and newer press the volume up button and release, then press the volume down and release and at last press the side button until the Apple logo appears.

 When using the installed version of Facebook, the native app, try updating it via the App Store’s Updates tab.
 Check to see whether there are any pending software updates and install them if needed.
 Keeping your Facebook app updated will make certain that it should connect to the service appropriately.

 Disable your VPN or adjust your DNS settings

 Two network technologies can mess with your ability to connect to Facebook.
 Firstly, virtual private networks (VPNs) are used to camouflage your identity on the net and can experience network issues themselves, or be blocked by Facebook.
 Try disabling your VPN profile or VPN app and try connecting again.
 Sometimes this happens by using public WiFi.
 Learn how to use public WiFi safely.

 The other option would be to check your DNS settings on the iPhone, as the domain name resolution server might simply not be working correctly.
 Learn how to change DNS settings for more speed.